When to Register for Bay Area Summer Camps 2026: Month-by-Month Deadlines

 When to Register for Summer Camps in the Bay Area: A Month-by-Month Guide (2026)

-Every spring, the same scene plays out in Bay Area parent Facebook groups: someone posts "Looking for a good STEM camp for my 9-year-old in July" — and a dozen other parents reply with the same gut-punch: "Sorry, everything good has been full since February."
+Every spring, the same scene plays out in Bay Area parent Facebook groups.
+Someone posts "Looking for a good STEM camp for my 9-year-old in July."
+A dozen other parents reply: "Sorry, everything good has been full since February."

 If you've lived in the Bay Area for even one summer camp season, you know this pain.
-The region has one of the most competitive summer camp markets in the country — thousands of programs, hundreds of thousands of kids, and a parent population that has collectively learned to treat camp registration like concert ticket drops.
+The region has one of the most competitive summer camp markets in the country — with 1,388 tracked camps across all five regions and hundreds of thousands of kids competing for spots, the most popular programs treat registration like concert ticket drops.
+Families who don't know the timeline pay for it with limited options and scrambled summers.

 This guide breaks down exactly when Bay Area camp registration opens, which programs fill fastest, and how to build a plan that doesn't end in disappointment.